 After the installation of plexiglass shields for coach operators, OCTA switched back to all door boarding and increased bus capacity to 20-passengers.
 OCTA's approach was to leave an empty seat between each passenger (50 percent of the seated capacity equaling 18 passengers).
-To account for groups that may ride together, staff assumed two to three such groups.
-Therefore, allowing two additional customers, bringing the total to 20.
-As of June 15th, 2021, state and local distancing measures were lifted, and OCTA has reinstated regular passenger load standards.
+To account for groups that may ride together, staff assumed two to three of June 15th, 2021, state and local distancing measures were lifted, and OCTA has reinstated regular passenger load standards.